 The papers \cite{LebSerCLT, BBNY} prove a central limit theorem (CLT) for \textit{fluctuations of linear statistics}, namely quantities of the type $ \langle \phi, \LN \rangle$ where $\varphi$ is smooth enough, possibly living at some mesoscopic scale, and supported within the support of $\muz$.
 The random variable $\langle \phi, \LN \rangle$ converges in distribution as $N \to \infty$ to a certain Gaussian random variable $Z$ (with explicit mean and variance).
 The goal of the present paper is to prove a \textit{local} central limit theorem, namely that:

 where the characteristic size $\epsilon_N$ of the interval is allowed to go to $0$ at certain speeds that we specify below, depending on the scale at which the test function lives.

 The proof relies on the existing CLT and a crucial new estimate of the decay at infinity of the fluctuations' characteristic function.
-We use the transportation technique of \cite{LebSerCLT, BLS}, which is closely related to the loop equations toolbox as in e.g. \cite{BG1, BBNY}. \corO{We plan to use the new decay estimate we obtained in further investigations of 2D Coulomb gases.}
+We use the transportation technique of \cite{LebSerCLT, BLS}, which is closely related to the loop equations toolbox as in e.g. \cite{BG1, BBNY}, but instead of using it to study the Laplace transform of a given fluctuation as in the papers cited, here we turn to study its Fourier transform.
+We plan to use the new decay estimate we obtained in further investigations of 2D Coulomb gases.